 Transactions in financial assets and liabilities covers three financial transactions.
-The first two transactions are the repayments of loans and advances previously extended to employees and public corporations for policy purposes, and the reduction of equity investments made by government in public corporations.
+The first two transactions are the repayments of non-market loans and advances previously extended to employees and public corporations for policy purposes, and the reduction of equity investments made by government in public corporations.
 These transactions are recorded as receipts because they are fundamentally different from other financial transactions, which are market oriented and appear as financing items.
-The third transaction is associated with stale cheques from previous accounting periods.
-The temporary increase in receipts before a new cheque is issued is recorded as a receipt because the financial system does not allow for a payment in the current accounting period to be reduced due to the cancellation of a payment from a previous period.
-Remaining financial transactions, such as borrowing and loan repayment in the capital markets, are included under the financing category.
+Remaining financial transactions (such as interest-bearing market loans to public corporations, borrowing and loan repayment in the capital markets) are included under the financing category.